SIS Users Do

 - Confidentiality Notice: This e-mail message, including any attachments, is for the sole use of the intended recipient(s) and may contain confidential and privileged information.
 Any unauthorized review, use, disclosure or distribution is prohibited.
 If you are not the intended recipient, please contact the sender by reply e-mail and delete all copies of the original message.

 - Have a notice similar to the above at the bottom of fax cover sheets when faxing to a non-private/unsecured fax machine

 - Give out student information over the phone

 - Release information to spouses, sisters, brothers, parents, girlfriends/boyfriends or other third parties

-- Post passwords near employee's computers
+- Post passwords or passphrases near employee's computers

 Memorandum from the Office of General Counsel

 Student Information System